 - Disinfects cuts

-- Reduces moles, sebaceous cyts and skin tags
+- Reduces benign growths, sebaceous cysts, and skin tags

-Dr. Karen Becker in the video below discusses the health benefits of giving coconut oil to your dog and also suggests using it to hide pills.
-Most dogs love to lap coconut oil right off the spoon and will just swallow the pill along.
+Dr. Karen Becker (featured in the video above) discusses the health benefits of giving coconut oil to your dog and also suggests using it to hide pills.
+The good news is that most dogs love to lap it right off the spoon and will just swallow a pill along with it.

 - Causes of Lumps on Dog Paw Pads